wjchoi0712/ip/docs/README.md

 **Format**: `deadline DESCRIPTION /by DUE DATE`
 * Description and due date of the task cannot be empty.
-* When due date is inserted in YYYY-M-D format, Duke treats it as an actual date variable rather than treating it as just a String.
+* When due date is inserted in YYYY-MM-DD format, Duke treats it as an actual date variable rather than treating it as just a String.

 **Example of usage:**